Minimum Convex Partitions and Maximum Empty Polytopes: Approximating the minimum Steiner convex partition in

-\paragraph{Time analysis.} It is easy to show that Algorithm {\bf A1} runs in $O(n \log n )$ time for a set $S$ of $n$ points in the plane.
+\paragraph{Time analysis.} Algorithm {\bf A1} can be implemented to run in $O(n \log n )$ time for a set $S$ of $n$ points in the plane.
 We employ the semi-dynamic (delete only) convex hull data structure of Hershberger and Suri~\cite{HS92}.
 This data structure supports point deletion in $O(\log n)$ time, and uses $O(n)$ space and $O(n\log n)$ preprocessing time.
 We maintain the boundary of a convex polygon $R$ in a binary search tree, a set $B\subset S$ of points lying in the interior of $R$, and the convex hull $\conv(B)$ with the above semi-dynamic data structure~\cite{HS92}.
 Initially, $R=\conv(S)$, which can be computed in $O(n\log n)$ time; and $B\subset S$ is the set of interior points.
 In each round of the algorithm, consider the supporting line $H$ of an arbitrary edge $e$ of $\conv(B)$ such that $B$ lies in the halfplane $H^+$.
 The two intersection points of $H$ with the boundary of $R$ can be computed in $O(\log n)$ time.
 At the end of the round, we can update $B \gets B \setminus H$ and $\conv(B)$ in $O(k\log n)$ time, where $k$ is the number of points removed from $B$; and we can update $R \gets R \cap H^+$ in $O(\log n)$ time.
 Every point is removed from $B$ exactly once, and the number of rounds is at most $\lceil (n-3)/2\rceil$, so the total update time is $O(n\log n)$ throughout the algorithm.

 \paragraph{Remark.} Interestingly enough, in dimensions 3 and higher, Algorithm {\bf A1} does not give a constant-factor approximation.
 For every integer $n$, one can construct a set $S$ of $n$ points in general position in $\RR^3$ such that $i=n-4$ of them lie in the interior of $\conv(S)$, but the minimum Steiner convex partition has only $O(\sqrt{n})$ tiles.
 In contrast, Algorithm {\bf A1} computes a Steiner partition with $i/3=(n-4)/3$ convex tiles.